pupilfirst/wd101-scripts/capstone-project/README.md

 1. Using what you've learned, create a personal website of your own.
 You can put anything you want inside of it, as long as you...

-2. ...include a separate _Project_ page that includes the survey form that you've built in this level.
-This means a fully functional survey form including loading of saved data from web storage that we built in this level.
+2. ...include a separate _Project_ page that includes the registration form that you've built in this level.
+This means a fully functional registration form including loading of saved data from web storage that we built in this level.

 3. ...add additional validations to the date input field, so that it accepts date of birth for people  between ages 18 and 55 only.